How to Optimize Your Devices for Maximum Speed and Efficiency

 - Cleaning dust from fans

-- Using your device on hard surfaces
+- Using your device on hard, flat surfaces

-- Ensuring proper airflow
+- Ensuring proper airflow around your device

 ✔ 9.
 Adjust Power Settings for Maximum Performance